CS-LEE2022/Airflow_Snowflake_EC2_ETL/README.md

 11. Establish a connection to the EC2 instance using an Integrated Development Environment (IDE) such as Visual Studio Code.
 12. Configure the snowflake connection within airflow.
     ![connect_snowflake](images/connect_snowflake.png)
-13. Create [airflow_s3_snawflake_dag.py](https://github.com/CS-LEE2022/Airflow_Snowflake_EC2_ETL/blob/main/Task%202/Airflow/dags/airflow_s3_snawflake_dag.py) file under airflow folder.
+13. Create [airflow_snowflake_s3_email_dag.py](https://github.com/CS-LEE2022/Airflow_Snowflake_EC2_ETL/blob/main/Task%202/Airflow/dags/airflow_s3_snawflake_dag.py) file under airflow folder.
-    - Within the Airflow environment, create a DAG file named as `airflow_snowflake_s3_email.py`.
+    - Within the Airflow environment, create a DAG file named as `airflow_snowflake_s3_email_dag.py`.
     - Define six distinct processes within the `airflow_snowflake_s3_email.py` file.
-    - Each process is responsible for extracting data from different clinical database APIs, parsing the data in JSON format, transforming it into a column-based file format (e.g., CSV), and subsequently loading it into the AWS S3 bucket.
+    - Each process is responsible for extracting data from different clinical database APIs, parsing the data of JSON format, transforming it into a column-based file format (e.g., CSV), and subsequently loading it into the AWS S3 bucket.
     - Configure the scheduler to run these processes on a daily basis.
 14. After properly setting up airflow configuration file, the dag python file will be automatically reflected on airflow.
 We can monitor the job run on Airflow UI.
 The entire running time is around 2 minutes and 25 seconds.
     ![airflow_task_graph](images/airflow_task_graph.png)
     Within this DAG, there are seven distinct tasks for each process:
-    1) is_xx_api_ready: Extract data from clinical database API
+    1) is_xx_api_ready: Check data from Canada Clinical Trial Database API
-    2) extract_xx_data: Task 2: Parse the json file into column-based file (csv)
+    2) extract_xx_data: Task 2: Extract the json file
-    3) transform_load_xx_data: Load the csv files to AWS S3 bucket
+    3) transform_load_xx_data: Transform the json file into column-based file (csv), then load the csv files to AWS S3 bucket
     4) tsk_is_xx_file_in_s3_available: Establish an S3 Sensor, which triggers the DAG whenever there’s a file in the data warehouse's S3 bucket.
     5) create_xx_table: Create Snowflake tables using a conditional clause.
        ![1_DDL_sponsor](images/1_DDL_sponsor.png)